 If you are looking for a healthy, tasty, savory food for the Springtime, this golden hummus recipe may be just what you are looking for.
 I am a huge fan of hummus, and for many great reasons.
 It is fairly easy to make and is extremely versatile, as it can be made with a wide variety of ingredients and flavors.
 This curry hummus is one of my favorite recipes, as it carries some of my most beloved ingredients such as turmeric, cumin, cilantro, coconut water, tahini and fresh lime juice.
 And best of all, it carries a beautiful golden color that makes it look as good as it tastes!

 As with most of my recipes on this site, this hummus utilizes many digestive spices to help one process the garbanzo beans without any harsh side effects (gas, bloating, etc).
-They also add a lovely flavor and of course many hidden health benefits.
+They also add a lovely flavor and many hidden health benefits.
 The turmeric is a well known blood cleanser, liver strengthener and helps to reduce inflammation in the body.
 The cumin is used to reduce gas and bloating, increase the digestive fire (Agni) and burns away toxins.
-The hing (aka asafoetida) is mainly used for flavor, but is also one of the most potent Vata-reducing. gas-relieving spices in the world of Ayurveda; and as you may find out, it is so potent you really only need a pinch.
-The cayenne is an optional addition for anyone whose loves a bit of a kick in their hummus (like me); and helps to lighten up the heaviness of the beans and tahini.
+The hing (aka asafoetida) is mainly used for flavor, but is also one of the most potent Vata-reducing, gas-relieving spices in the world of Ayurveda; and as you may find out, it is so potent you really only need a pinch.
+The cayenne is an optional addition for anyone whose loves a bit of a kick in their hummus (like me!).
+Of course cayenne is well known for its ability to increase the digestion and metabolism, making it a healthy addition for Kapha types (whom tend toward a sluggish digestive fire).
 The cilantro and lime provide some coolness to all of this warmth (as well as some flavor), and the tahini is great for adding a bit of creaminess, while sneaking in essential nutrients such as calcium, zinc and magnesium.
 Phew!

 Before we move on, I must now mention the headliner for this recipe, the mighty garbanzo bean (aka chickpea).
 This bean is a leader in fiber content, including 65-75% of which is insoluble fiber making it exceptionally good for both colon and heart health.
 Garbanzo beans have been linked to lowering LDL levels (“bad cholesterol”), total cholesterol levels and triglycerides.
-Studies have also have shown a correlation to regular garbanzo bean consumption and a more sustained hunger, making this a great snack or meal option for weight loss and weight maintenance.
+Studies have also have shown a correlation with regular garbanzo bean consumption and improvement in sustaining hunger, making this a great snack or meal option for weight loss and weight maintenance.
 Finally, garbanzo beans are an excellent vegetarian source for many vital nutrients such as protein, iron, zinc, manganese, copper, folate, molybdenum, and phosphorus.